-Since the rapid spread of COVID-19, businesses across the globe have felt the pressure to understand their customer experience better.
-With a major shift in the buying journey in just a few months, businesses have had to rethink their strategies all while keeping safety and customer experience top of mind.
+Since the advent of COVID-19, businesses across the globe have felt the pressure to understand their customer experience better.
+With a momentous shift in the buying journey over the span of a few short months, businesses have had to rethink their strategies all while keeping safety and customer experience top of mind.

-From the closure of brick and mortar stores to a giant demand for digital, it’s become integral to manage these unprecedented times with a focus on long-term customer experience solutions.
+From the closure of brick and mortar stores to a giant demand of digital channels, it’s become integral to manage these unprecedented times with a focus on long-term customer experience solutions.

 Connect With Customers On Their Terms